mabelvj/mabelvj.github.io/index.md

 Right now, I am following a new course at Udacity, the [Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) by Facebook and MongoDB, where I am learning how to properly analyze data and make good visualizations.
 I am acquiring new skills in test analysis, R (ggplot, dplyr...), SQL and mongoDB, OpenStreetMap, D3.js and A/B tests.

+I also love to apply all these skills to help other students as Udacity Project Reviewer in projects related to Deep Learning, Statistical Analysis and general Machine Learning.

 Check out the links at the header to know more!